awwaiid/thelackthereof/content/Deep Code Tracing.md

 Load up http://localhost:5601/
 * Set index name to "trace"
-* Accept the timestamp field it automatically pics
+* Accept the timestamp field it automatically picks
 * Click into discover, and now you can slice and dice some stuff!

 Given a file, annotate the lines with a list of the tests that touch that line: